ZoloAi/zolo-zcli/Demos/Layer_0/zComm_Demo/lvl2_websocket/README.md

 **What it shows:**
 - Apply security to multi-client scenarios
-- All clients must authenticate
+- All clients must authenticate with token
 - Track authenticated clients
-- Broadcast message to authenticated clients only
+- Broadcast messages to all authenticated clients
 - One-to-many communication with security

 ## Key Concepts